 - Handheld electric mixer - I like to use a handheld electric mixer to make whipped cream because I feel that it gives me the best control.
 However, you can also whip cream using a stand mixer with a whisk attachment.
 (You could also use a whisk and beat the cream the old fashioned way, but I'm not sure I have the arm muscles for that!)

 Making the whipped cream is super easy!
-Simply add the ingredients to the bowl and beat them on medium-high speed until the mixture reaches your desired consistency (more on this below).
+Simply add the ingredients - cold heavy whipping cream, confectioners' sugar, and vanilla extract (if using) - to the bowl and beat them on medium-high speed until the mixture reaches your desired consistency (more on this below).

 This step-by-step video shows exactly how heavy whipping cream and confectioners sugar (plus air added by the beaters!) become homemade whipped cream.